NeuroNexa/test/rl_sar/README.md

    ```

    The executable assumes the CAN device is named `can0`.
 To override this (for example when using a USB-to-CAN adapter), export `CAN_INTERFACE=<device>` before running the controller.

+   > The hardware interface mirrors the `titati_control` handshake by listening for the router's 0x09F status frame and re-sending the READY→FORCE_DIRECT RPC sequence.
+You no longer need to launch the `titati_canfd_router` helper node, but both Jetsons must remain powered so the router microcontrollers stay online.

 3. **Operate Titati using keyboard/joystick commands** (see the control table above).
 The controller reads joint states from both robots, publishes MIT-style torque commands through the CAN router, and keeps the MCU router locked in `FORCE_DIRECT` mode for RL execution.
 No additional helper nodes are required on the slave Jetson.